The Hollow Men: Theme and context

 Not with a bang but a whimper.

 When asked in 1958 if he would write these lines again, Eliot said he would not.
 According to Henry Hewes: "One reason is that while the association of the H-bomb is irrelevant to it, it would today come to everyone's mind.
 Another is that he is not sure the world will end with either.
 People whose houses were bombed have told him they don't remember hearing anything."
-Mort Sahl (circa 1962) paraphrased the lines as an ironic commentary on modern marriage: "This is the way her world ends, not with a whim but with a banker".

 Publication information

 The poem was first published as now known on 23 November 1925, in Eliot's Poems: 1909–1925.
 Eliot was known to collect poems and fragments of poems to produce new works.
 This is clear to see in his poems The Hollow Men and "Ash-Wednesday" where he incorporated previously published poems to become sections of a larger work.
 In the case of The Hollow Men four of the five sections of the poem were previously published: